nafizfouad/MenuMinglee/README.md

 ## Implementation

-The Lunch Voting App is implemented using the Django web framework, providing a scalable and maintainable solution.
+The MenuMinglee Web App is implemented using the Django web framework, providing a scalable and maintainable solution.
 The app features a clean and intuitive interface, making it easy for both administrators and employees to navigate and participate in the lunch voting process.